Who is Te Ipukarea Society Inc?

 economic justice.
 We believe individuals must avoid actions that have negative effects our plants, animals, current and future generations.

 We provide others with a voice to lobby more effectively.
 TIS campaigns on a broad range of environmental issues in the Cook Islands.
 We also coordinate and implement environmental projects.
 We are guided by our strategic plan, and focus our projects in 5 main areas:

 - BIODIVERSITY.
-For example Save our Suwarrow project, invasive species eradications, outer island bird surveys, Marine Park project;
+For example Save our Suwarrow project, invasive species eradication, outer island bird surveys, Marine Park project;

-- DEVELOPMENT which recently focussed on raising awareness on the impacts of seabed mining and industrial fishing;
+- ECOLOGICALLY SUSTAINABLE DEVELOPMENT which recently focussed on raising awareness on the impacts of seabed mining and industrial fishing;

 - YOUTH like youth debates around topical environmental issues, youth camps and training on environmental monitoring.

 - CLIMATE CHANGE, working to build resilience in our small island paradise

 Mana Tiaki simply means being a guardian of something, and in this case being a guardian of our environment.
 Being an NGO it’s hard to try and find funds to go towards projects we feel are needed, and Mana Tiaki provides these unrestricted funds to conduct projects across our 5 focal areas (Biodiversity, Youth, Climate Change, Eco Sustainable Development and Waste Management).
 Mana Tiaki is made possible through the assistance of our visiting guests, who give back to our environment by making a donation of their choice at participating accommodation, bars, cafes and recreational businesses.
 Typically there is a Mana Tiaki donation box made present at the front counter, or at participating accommodations such as Muri Beachcomber, Pacific Resort and Ikurangi Eco Retreat guests are asked upon checkout to make a donation of their choice which is then channeled into the 5 different focal areas TIS works around.